grubylovell/gracelovell.github.io/README.md

 **i5 Commander (_March 2023 – Present_)**

-i5 Space, AFROTC Detachment 910
+i5 Space, AFROTC Detachment 910, Seattle, WA
 - Established the first chapter of i5 Space Club at the University of Washington
 - Coordinated a series of informative meetings with Space Force professionals to equip a team of 11 cadets with comprehensive career insights

 ## Work Experience
 **Website Developer (_August 2022 - Present_)**

-Academy of Lacey
+Academy of Lacey, Lacey, WA
 - Provide reliable service in management of over 100 websites owned by Washington State government agencies
 - Learn and utilize the Linux command line, Git, CSS, HTML, and JavaScript

 ## Extracurricular
 **Alto Saxophonist (_August 2022 - Present_)**

-Husky Marching Band, University of Washington, Seattle
+Husky Marching Band, University of Washington, Seattle, WA
 - Devote 8 to 15 hours weekly to rehearsal and performance of advanced music and drill sequences
 - Cultivate skills of preparation and cooperation to effectively collaborate with an ensemble of 240 musicians